 Straight Edge, Calculator.
 Also helpful are Protractor, Circle Template, Regular white copy paper for doing HW and other assignments that are collected.

 (Calculators are not allowed on any quizzes, midterms or the final.
-They can be used on THW, PH, Lab and other class work.)
+They can be used on THW, PN, Lab and other class work.)

-NO TYPED WORK IS EVER ALLOWED IN THIS CLASS.
+NO TYPED WORK IS EVER ALLOWED IN THIS CLASS: Work must be done "by hand".